Assembly line worker integration and balancing problem: Experimental study

 \item $\mathbf{m_{h_{\uparrow}}}$ and $\mathbf{\sigma_{m_{h_{\uparrow}}}}$: number of additional workstations in the CIH solution, with respect to the solution obtained when solving the ALWIBP-1 model (average and deviation); \item $\mathbf{m_{h_{\uparrow}}}$ and $\mathbf{\sigma_{m_{h_{\uparrow}}}}(\%)$: percentage of additional workstations in the CIH solution, with respect to the solution obtained when solving the ALWIBP-1 model (average and deviation); \item $\mathbf{t_{h}(s)}$: Computational time used by the heuristic (on average); \item \textbf{Ties}: Number of instances in which the CIH solution had the same number of workstations (no increase) as the ALWIBP-1 model solution; \item \textbf{Ties}$_{sp1}$: Number of instances in which the CIH solution had the same number of workstations (no increase) as the SALBP-1 model solution; \end{itemize}

-The results of Table \ref{tab:heuristic_cih_small_inst} show a robust behaviour, where even in the worst case the increase of stations is 5,2\% and the ties are 46.
+The results of Table \ref{tab:heuristic_cih_small_inst} show the robust behavior of the proposed heuristic.
+Indeed, even in the most difficult situations (U[t,5t], Inc 20\%) the increase of stations is 5,2\% in average and the number of ties is 46.
 The computational times are practically null, which shows the computational efficiency of the heuristic.
 Concerning the CIH approaches with post-optimization routines, we see that the greater flexibility of the LS1 causes significant improves in the results of CIH, increasing the number of ties compared with the solutions of ALWIBP-1 model in 24\% (272 instances).
 We also outline that, in some cases, the average number of additional stations in the assembly lines is reduced by half.
-Despite the fact that LS2 improves the quality of solutions in only a few instances, it is very computationaly efficient, running in very little time (0.1s in average).
+Despite the fact that LS2 improves the quality of solutions in only a few instances, it is very computationally efficient, running in very little time (0.1s in average).

 Table \ref{tab:heuristic_cih_large_inst} shows the results obtained for the large instances.
-We notice that the number of Ties (66\%) is practically the same as observed in the previous case, which the average number of additional workstations is smaller.
+We notice that the number of Ties (66\%) is practically the same as observed in the previous case, but the average number of additional workstations is smaller.
 This states that the good results of this scenario is powered by the flexibility of assembly lines with many tasks.

 The computational times of the three approaches of the CIH show that the method is scalable.
-Moreover, the LS1 increases the number of Ties related to the solutions of the ALWIBP-1 model, spending up to 53s on average, a very encouraging result if we consider that the CPLEX exceeds the computational time limite in most of cases.
+Moreover, the LS1 increases the number of Ties related to the solutions of the ALWIBP-1 model, spending up to 53s on average, a very encouraging result if we consider that the CPLEX exceeds the computational time limit in most of cases.